as of 7 July 2021

 Essentially, EU citizens who were already living in the United Kingdom prior to 31 December 2020 can stay and can continue to enjoy more extensive rights than EU citizens arriving after 1 January 2021.
 They do not have to have been working or earning money.
-However, they have to apply for settled status or pre-settled status as soon as possible and at the latest by 30 June 2021 and must not have committed any serious crimes.
+However, they had to apply for settled status or pre-settled status by 30 June 2021 and must not have committed any serious crimes.
 For late applications, see 2aa above.

 The electronic application process under the EU Settlement Scheme has been in place since 30 March 2019.
 It is in two parts.
 The first part is identifying yourself as an EU citizen.
 For this you need a passport with a modern chip and a relatively new mobile phone (Android or iphone 7 or newer).
 The data stored in the chip is sent to the Home Office via an app.
 The second part involves filling in a form online.
 In exceptional cases you can ask the Home Office to send you a paper application form.
 The second part involves filling in a form online.